ZNaddaf/my.forkify/README.md

 # My.Forkify
-A simple javascript recipe lookup and save app that calls on the forkify-API, cloned for instructional purposes from a Udemy course on Javascript.
+A recipe lookup and save app that allows the user to search for recipes, save favorites, adjust the portions and servings, and keep a shopping list.
+The app calls on the forkify-API and was cloned for instructional purposes from a Udemy course on Javascript.

 <img src="./dist/img/ScreenShot.png" alt="Main Page Screenshot" width="700"/>